Skip to Content

 Labradors are fast learnersLabradors are heavy shedders

-Labradors are friendly and peaceful dogsLabradors can suffer breed-specific health conditions
+Labradors are friendly and peaceful dogsLabradors can suffer breed-specific health issues

 Labradors are great with childrenLabradors have a doggy smell